 EBC Double Sintered HH Pads — Hard Street Riding/Light Track

-EBC is a well-respected brand of brake pads.
+EBC is a well-respected brand of brake pads from the UK.
 They’re affordable, have great bite, and long life.
 They are good as soon as you get them, but they get better as they wear in.
 I recommend them strongly as a first upgrade to your brake pads.

 The EBC HH brake pads are a definite upgrade over stock.
 They’re some of the best brake pads for Yamaha R1 superbikes you can find.
 If you’re a serious track rider, you’ll enjoy the upgrade over stock.
 A lot of racers use them and they’re fine.